luong-komorebi/Begin-Latex-in-minutes/readme.md

 #### LaTeX Compilers

 * Most editors will have an option for you to change the default compiler.
-Here's an example :
+Here's an example:

 ![](http://i.imgur.com/FbNUiL7.png)

-## HOORAY !!
+## HOORAY!!

 :tada: Thank you for finishing the guide.
 That's basically all you need to know about LaTeX. :hammer:
 If you are greatly interested, more on LaTeX can be found [here](http://www.latex-project.org/help/documentation/) or all over the web, depending on your need.